 Figure 5.
 A) Illustration of change of ex-gaussian distribution as a function of tau values.
-As tau increases the more the distribution is skewed to higher levels of selective bias to negative representations.
+As tau increases (i.e., XXXX), the more the distribution is skewed to higher levels of selective bias to negative representations.
 B) Illustration of computational procedure of determining selection bias at Time n.
 In brief, first the states of contextual demands (Time n), representations in WM (Time n-1) and affect (Time n-1) are integrated using formula to determine the tau parameter (part I) together with the mean and variance (part II).
 Third.
 From this distribution function a single value is randomly sampled.
-This determines the selection likelihood at Time n.
-Finally, in simulations of the model, based on this selection likelihood value an “uneven coin-toss” is simulated to decide whether a negative or neutral representation is selected/entered into WM.
+This XXX value determines the selection likelihood at Time n.
+Finally, in simulations of the model, to constrain values between 0 and 1, this selection likelihood is converted with tangent hyperbolic function with 0 imputed for values < 0.
+Based on this selection likelihood value an “uneven coin-toss” is simulated to decide whether a negative or neutral representation is selected/entered into WM.

-This selection bias can be represented as a heuristic formula (Equation 1):
+The mean and variance parameters reflect typically stable factors (e.g., context is usually stable over short periods of time) and as such do not vary from moment-to-moment.
+In contrast, the rate parameter, representing selection bias, is most subject to change from moment-to-moment since it is determined the momentary states of the system components.
+As such, the rate parameter is central to understanding how the model trajectories unfold over time.
+This selection bias (exponential rate, tau) can be represented as a heuristic formula (Equation 1):

-Selectionbiasi, n= tanhi,n-1+(Affectn-1×i)2+ (Contexti,n2)
+Selectionbiasi, n=tau=Representationsin WMi,n-1+(Affectn-1×Reactivityto Affecti)2+ (Contexti,n2)

-where i represents the individual person, n the specific moment in time.
-Selection bias is a likelihood between 0 (no bias to non-negative stimuli) to 1 (complete bias to negative representations) and is determined by values of the following elements: (a) the product of affect and Emotional reactivityr, and (b) the valence of Representations in WM; The average of these 2 elements is divided by (c) Context, the demand for focused attention at that moment in time.
-Context is placed in the denominator to reflect the strong influence of contextual demands on internal attentional processes.
-Finally, the final selection likelihood at Time n is sampled from a normal distribution with Selection bias as the mean and the stochastic factor as variance.
+where i represents the individual person/model, n the specific moment in time.
+Accordingly, selection bias is a value between 0 (no bias to non-negative stimuli) to 5 (complete bias to negative representations) and is determined by values of the following elements: (a) the product of affectn-1 and reactivity to affective state, and (b) the valence of representations in WM n-1; The average of these two elements is divided by (c) Contextn, the demand for focused attention at that moment in time.
+Context is squared and placed in the denominator to reflect the strong influence of contextual demands on internal attentional processes.

-The degree of experienced negative Affect is determined by affective valence of representations active in working memory (which is determined by internal attentional selection) and cognitive reactivity.
+The degree of experienced negative affect is determined by affective valence of representations active in working memory (which is determined by internal attentional selection) and reactivity to representations in WM.
 This can also be represented in a heuristic formula (Equation 2):